Our Rich, Charitable History

 Goddard House offers older adults comfortable housing in a residential setting and the kindness and compassion that inspired its founding over a century ago.
 Our daily commitment is to provide an atmosphere that emphasizes dignity, self-reliance and a warm sense of community, evident to all who walk through our doors.

 As part of our not-for-profit mission, we provide rent subsidies to a number of residents with lower income.
-And we find a way to keep all other residents, if they can pay market rates for three years.

 We see it as part of our mission to offer our residents special programs in music, art and other expressive therapies, started with grants.
 Goddard House has a small fitness studio with a personal trainer, and offer an array of fitness classes.
 We partner with a number of institutions of higher learning in the Boston area to give their students internships to enrich these programs.
 Concerts and lectures are held regularly at Goddard House.
 We take our residents to museums and the theater, and even to Red Sox games.